-The Company offers substantially all employees of U.S.-based Operating Companies who have met minimum service requirements the opportunity to participate in defined contribution retirement plans qualifying under the provisions of Section 401(k) of the Internal Revenue Code.
+The Company offers substantially all employees of U.S.-based operating subsidiaries who have met minimum service requirements the opportunity to participate in defined contribution retirement plans qualifying under the provisions of Section 401(k) of the Internal Revenue Code.
 The general purpose of this plan is to provide employees with an incentive to make regular savings in order to provide additional financial security during retirement.
 This plan provides for the Company to match 50% of the employees' pre-tax contribution, up to a maximum of 10% of eligible earnings.
 The employee is vested in the matching contribution incrementally over six years of service.
-Included in employee compensation and benefits expenses in the consolidated statements of comprehensive income were \$4 million of plan contributions for the year ended December 31, 2018, and \$3 million of plan contributions for each of the two years ended December 31, 2017, and 2016, respectively.
+Included in employee compensation and benefits expenses in the consolidated statements of comprehensive income were \$4 million, \$4 million and \$3 million of plan contributions for the years ended December 31, 2019, 2018 and 2017, respectively.